 Botox Therapeutic Tulsa, OK

-If you suffer from jaw pain, difficulty chewing, or temporal headaches, Botox could offer relief.
+Botox could offer relief if you suffer from jaw pain, difficulty chewing, or temporal headaches.
 Dr. Frank Henrich offers therapeutic Botox as a treatment option for the discomfort associated with TMD.
 Temporomandibular joint disorders (TMD) are also commonly referred to as TMJ.
 Stress or an injury to the joints that connect the skull to the jawbone creates facial pain.
 Botox therapeutic in Tulsa, OK, reduces this pain and discomfort.

 botox therapy tulsa, ok